pavelseleznev/iTunesSearch/README.md

 iTunes Search app allows to integrate your iTunes Search network requests into an actual app.

 - Decoding JSON into native Swift types and custom model object;
-- writing a completion handler to handle asynchronous code;
+- Writing a completion handler to handle asynchronous code;
-- receiving network request, decoding it and displaying it in the app.
+- Receiving network request, decoding it and displaying it in the app.

 Change log: